One of the main objectives of VBA and (more generally) Excel is to work with (and manipulate) data.

 From a broad point of view, the End statement has different syntactical forms.
 However, they one I'm referring to here is simply “End”.
 You can put this End statement anywhere in your code.

 The End statement can have several consequences, such as terminating code execution and closing files that were opened with the Open statement.
 For purposes of this Excel tutorial, the most important consequence of using the End statement is that it clears variables from the memory.

 Having a good understanding of these 3 variable-purging methods is important, even if you don't plan to use them explicitly.
 The reason for this is that a variable purge may cause your module-level or public variables to lose their content (even without you noticing).

-Therefore, as suggested in Excel VBA Programming for Dummies, whenever you use module-level or public variables, “make sure they have the values you expect them to have”.
+Therefore, when using module-level or public variables, ensure they hold/represent the values you expect them to hold/represent.

 Now that we've fully covered the topic of how to determine which application or part of an application can use a variable (by looking at the topics of VBA variable scope and life), let's understand…

 Visual Basic for Applications provides a lot of flexibility in connection with how you can name variables.
 As a general matter, the rules that apply to variable naming are substantially the same rules that apply to most other elements within Visual Basic for Applications.

 The main rules that apply to VBA variable naming can be summarized as follows.
 I also cover the topic of naming (in the context of naming procedures) within Visual Basic for Applications here and here, among other places.